 Have you ever noticed that wedding photographers are seemingly the best when it comes to creating a follow-worthy Instagram color palette?
 Why you ask?
 Because wedding photography is usually bright and airy, complimented with soft tones.
 Even black and white photography has a soft side to it.
 There is usually a lot of white and desaturated bold colours.
 Seemingly, wedding photographers use their favourite crafted presets to get the same consistent look over and over.

 Not to mention that at a wedding, you’ll shoot hundreds of images.
 Heck, I know we got something like 700 photos from our wedding… So there are a lot of share-worthy images you can play with to create a consistent Instagram color palette.
+If you want to read more about how to capture food for Instagram, you can do that here.

 Is Food Photography Harder To Create a Follow-Worthy Instagram Color Palette?